-Farmworker Housing Energy Efficiency & Solar PV Farmworker Housing Energy Efficiency & Solar PV
+Farmworker Housing Energy Efficiency and Solar PV Farmworker Housing Energy Efficiency and Solar PV

 Farmworker Housing Component Illustration

-The Low-Income Weatherization Program's (LIWP) Farmworker Housing Component focuses on the direct installation of energy efficiency measures and solar PV systems for farmworker households.
+The Low-Income Weatherization Program's (LIWP) Farmworker Housing Component focuses on the direct installation of energy efficiency measures and solar photovoltaic (PV) systems for eligible farmworker households at no cost.

 Program Overview

-The LIWP Farmworker Housing Component provides no-cost rooftop solar photovoltaic (PV) systems and energy efficiency upgrades to low-income farmworker households to reduce greenhouse gas emissions and lower energy costs for participants.
+Launched in 2019, the LIWP Farmworker Housing Component provides no-cost rooftop solar PV systems and energy efficiency upgrades to low-income farmworker households to reduce greenhouse gas emissions and lower energy costs for participants.
 The Farmworker Housing Component is part of CSD's Low-Income Weatherization Program (LIWP) and is designed to reduce greenhouse gas emissions by saving energy and generating clean renewable energy.

-The Farmworker Housing Component has been adminstered by La Cooperativa Campesina de California.
+The Farmworker Housing Component is adminstered by La Cooperativa Campesina de California.
 La Cooperativa, a nonprofit corporation, was established in 1995 with the mission to improve the lives of California's farmworkers, their families, and rural communities through advocacy and service.
-La Cooperativa and a team of partner organizations that included MAROMA Energy Services and Migrant and Seasonal Farmworker Agencies led efforts across twelve counties with the highest farmworker populations to enroll eligible farmworker households and install energy saving and solar measures in single-family dwellings and buildings of 2-4 units.
+La Cooperativa and a team of partner organizations that include MAROMA Energy Services and Migrant and Seasonal Farmworker Agencies are leading efforts across 18 counties with the highest farmworker populations to enroll eligible farmworker households and install energy saving and solar measures in single-family dwellings and buildings of 2-4 units.

 These energy efficiency measures include: